sufeeeringGavinM/crs-scraper-of-the-past/README.md

 # Usage

 Open whichever scraper you want.
-First version is titled crs-scraper.py, second is titled crs-scraper-2.0.py
+First version is titled crs-scraper.py, second is titled crs-scraper-2.0.py.
+First one opens a chrome browser to do the stuff (ie visit each webpage, download webpage, go to next, repeat etc) so don't be scared.
+Second one takes fucking forever so that's that.

-# Note

-Now obviously, the scraping can take some time.